wirths/gatsby-plugin-splitio/README.md

 ## Simple Example

-Place the TestToggle components into your components directory and use it in one of your pages.
-Rename the `feature` to one of the feature names you added to your Split account.
+Place the TestToggle component into your components directory and use it in one of your pages.
+Rename `YOUR_FEATURE` to one of the feature names you added to your Split account.

 ```jsx
 // TestToggle.js